rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ## Writing a guideline locally (less typical, not recommended)

-While it is possible to create guidelines locally, we encourage contributors to make use of the process described above since it handled some of the fiddly details for you as a guideline writer.
+While it is possible to create guidelines locally, we encourage contributors to make use of the process described above since it handles some of the fiddly details for you as a guideline writer.

 ### Guideline template